ltdrdata/ComfyUI-Inspire-Pack/README.md

     * To use this node, you need to install the [ComfyUI IPAdapter Plus](https://github.com/cubiq/ComfyUI_IPAdapter_plus) extension.
     * `Regional IPAdapter Mask (Inspire)`
     * `Regional IPAdapter By Color Mask (Inspire)`
+  * Regional Seed Explorer - These nodes restrict the variation through a seed prompt, applying it only to the masked areas.
+    * `Regional IPAdapter By Mask (Inspire)`
+    * `Regional Seed Explorer By Color Mask (Inspire)`

 * Image Util
   * `Load Image Batch From Dir (Inspire)`: This is almost same as `LoadImagesFromDirectory` of [ComfyUI-Advanced-Controlnet](https://github.com/Kosinkadink/ComfyUI-Advanced-ControlNet).
 This is just a modified version.
 Just note that this node forcibly normalizes the size of the loaded image to match the size of the first image, even if they are not the same size, to create a batch image.